-You immediately get many useful features out of the box, some of which are listed below:
+In a nutshell, Firebase is a Backend as a Service (BaaS) platform that helps you build, test, release, and monitor mobile and web applications.
+With Firebase, you immediately get many useful features out of the box, some of which are listed below:

 Authentication: Firebase’s authentication service is a natural extension to its database offering, allowing you to securely store user information.

 Cloud Firestore is Firebase's newest database for mobile app development.
 It builds on the successes of the Firebase Realtime Database with a new, more intuitive data model.
 Cloud Firestore also features richer, faster queries, and scales further than the Realtime Database.

+In a scenario where one person makes a change to the database, all the subscribers to that database will receive immediate notification about the changes.
 This architecture is very database-centric.
-Any updates being streamed in realtime between the users must go via the database.
+Any updates being synced in realtime between chat users must go via the database.
 There’s no way for them to communicate directly, without having to store that data.

 Tightly coupled systems rarely leave us with any flexibility to pick the constituent pieces of our choosing.
-The idea of coupling a realtime messaging (publish/subscribe pattern) service and a core database for storage is a somewhat peculiar one because the two not only vary in semantics but also levels of scalability.
+The idea of coupling a realtime messaging (publish/subscribe pattern) service and a core database for storage is a somewhat peculiar one because the two not only vary in semantics, but also levels of scalability.

 There is an increasing recognition among developers that specialist Software as a Service (SaaS) is experiencing larger degrees of adoption as compared to generalist SaaS.

 With individual specialized components, you can pick and choose the best-in-breed solution for each piece in your architecture.
-Meanwhile, opting for generalist tools might give you a quick head start into developing your product, but it seldom leaves you with any flexibility.
+Meanwhile, opting for generalist tools (like Firebase) might give you a quick head start into developing your product, but it seldom leaves you with any flexibility.

 If you’ve worked extensively with databases then you know that sharding is no joke.
 It’s an extremely tedious process with the onus of handling almost entirely on the developer.
 A 20 min video by popular YouTuber Hussein Nasser shows how frustrating it can be to shard your database and how it should be done only as a last resort.